Keywords AI

 Performance comparison

-We conducted evaluation tests on the Keywords AI, an LLM evals and prompt management platform.
-The evaluation comprised five parts:
+We conducted evaluation tests on the Keywords AI - an LLM observability and evals platform.
+The evaluation comprised 5 parts:

 About Keywords AIKeywords AI is the leading developer platform for LLM applications.